By this point, you’re convinced that you’re not good at managing your money and looking for guidance to manage your finances.

 Now you won’t have to guilty for owning an iPhone, or the hottest sneakers.
 As long as you’re saving more than you’re spending.

 Nowadays, it’s no longer smart to depend on a company pension to support you after retirement.

-That’s why investing your 401k or IRA is important.
+That’s why investing in your 401k or IRA is important.
 At least contribute to what your company is willing to match.
-For example, if you’re company matches up to 5% contribution, then contribute this amount.
+For example, if you’re company matches up to a 5% contribution, then contribute at least this amount.

 Chances are that you won’t miss this money and you’ll grow your retirement nest egg faster.
 Money contributed to your 401K account is pre-taxed.

 For example, let’s say you get paid $1,000.
 You’ll contribute 5% of this amount before you incur taxes.
 This is huge because you get to contribute more money.

 You don’t have to be the next Warren Buffet when it comes to investing, but you do need to understand the basics.

 After all, you’re investing your hard-earned money.
 A great way to start is by reading the following books:

 More often than not the contributions you’re making with your 401k aren’t optimized.
 Use resources like the Boggleheads forum to get help in choosing your best options.
 Picking stock options can be tricky, so learn the basics then seek advice from experts.

 You have the option to use robo-advisors like Wealthfront, who build your portfolio.
 But, you may miss out on your company’s matching contribution if you invest your money elsewhere.